-The basic policy concerning compensation, etc., paid to corporate officers shall be as follows - 1.
-Set the contents of the compensation, etc., of corporate officers to be competitive, with the importance and heaviness of the duties assigned to the corporate officer sufficiently reflected.
-This will make it possible to contribute to achievement of the hhc concept, attract excellent human resources that can play an active role globally, and improve the morale of corporate officers regarding execution of business. - 2.
-Determine the compensation, etc., of corporate officers with weight placed on performance/outcomes obtained as a result of fulfilling the Company's Charter of Business Conduct as an hhceco company as stipulated in the Articles of Incorporation.
-This will increase the convincingness of the compensation of members of the management team. - 3.
-Set the contents of the compensation, etc., of corporate officers so that they are strongly motivated to contribute not only to short-term performance based on the results of each fiscal year, but also to improvement of the Company's medium- to long-term corporate value, achievement of social good, and the sustainability of society.
-This will respond broadly to the expectations of stakeholders and contribute to achievement of the Corporate Concept. - 4.
-Determine compensation, etc., of corporate officers using objective and suitable evaluation criteria and a fair and transparent process, after setting appropriate performance targets and incentives that strike a balance between "risk, return, and impact."
-Through this, set fair and convincing contents of compensation and motivate corporate officers to take on challenges, while being accountable to stakeholders. - Risk (aggressive investment of resources, etc., in research and development, etc.), return (Company-wide financial performance indicators), and impact (the social impact of business activities)
+Director Compensation = Base Compensation (fixed amount) [(Cash (90%) + Shares (10%)] - 3.
+Compensation, etc., for Corporate Officers - 1) Basic policy concerning compensation, etc., paid to corporate officers - Set the contents of the compensation, etc., of corporate officers to be competitive, with the importance and heaviness of the duties assigned to the corporate officer sufficiently reflected.
+This will make it possible to contribute to achievement of the hhc concept, attract excellent human resources that can play an active role globally, and improve the morale of corporate officers regarding execution of business. - Determine the compensation, etc., of corporate officers with weight placed on performance/outcomes obtained as a result of fulfilling the Company's Charter of Business Conduct as an hhceco company as stipulated in the Articles of Incorporation.
+This will increase the convincingness of the compensation of members of the management team. - Set the contents of the compensation, etc., of corporate officers so that they are strongly motivated to contribute not only to short-term performance based on the results of each fiscal year, but also to improvement of the Company's medium- to long-term corporate value, achievement of social good, and the sustainability of society.
+This will respond broadly to the expectations of stakeholders and contribute to achievement of the Corporate Concept. - This will respond broadly to the expectations of stakeholders and contribute to achievement of the Corporate Concept.
+Through this, set fair and convincing contents of compensation and motivate corporate officers to take on challenges, while being accountable to stakeholders.

+\ Risk (aggressive investment of resources, etc., in research and development, etc.), return (Company-wide financial performance indicators), and impact (the social impact of business activities)

-- 2) Overview of the new compensation system for corporate officers - Compose the compensation, etc., of corporate officers with base compensation (fixed amount), performance-based compensation (variable amount) in the form of bonuses, and stock-based compensation. - Base compensation is a fixed amount and is paid by cash on a monthly basis. - Bonuses are calculated based on the attainment of performance targets set each year and are generally paid in July (once a year). - The portion granted during the term of office of the stock-based compensation will be granted after the end of the period subject to evaluation according to the attainment of medium- to long-term (3-year) performance targets. - The shares granted upon retirement is vested each year that the corporate officer has served a full term of office after taking office, accumulated and managed annually for the duration of the corporate officer's term of office, and granted upon retirement as a corporate officer. - The proportion of compensation, etc., for directors is as shown below.
+2) Compensation system for Corporate Officers

+- The compensation, etc., of corporate officers consists of base compensation (fixed amount) and performance-based compensation (variable amount) in the form of bonuses and stock-based compensation (portion granted during the term of office and portion granted upon retirement).
+The contents of the compensation, etc., of corporate officers are set by global job grade and at a level intended to be in the upper middle range for the industry, in order to make the contents of compensation, etc., competitive, with the importance of corporate officers' duties and the size of their responsibilities reflected. - Base compensation is a fixed amount and is paid by cash on a monthly basis. - Bonuses are calculated based on the attainment of performance targets set each year and are generally paid in July (once a year). - The portion granted during the term of office of the stock-based compensation will be granted after the end of the period subject to evaluation according to the attainment of medium- to long-term (3-year) performance targets. - The shares granted upon retirement are vested each year that the corporate officer has served a full term of office after taking office, accumulated and managed annually for the duration of the corporate officer's term of office, and granted upon retirement as a corporate officer. - In order to sufficiently reflect Company-wide performance in management compensation, performance-based compensation is aimed to constitute at least 50% of total compensation, using a mechanism that increases its percentage of total compensation as the job grade gets higher. - The proportion of compensation, etc., for Corporate Officers is as shown below.